2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 A failure will occur if you try to create a storage account whose name is not entirely lowercase.
 ````

-We explictly recommend the following conventions using `lowercamelcase`:
+We recommend the following conventions using `lowercase`:

 - `{CLUSTER_NAME}hubregistry` for container registries
 - `{CLUSTER_NAME}hubstorage` for storage accounts